Mitheshjn/leaf-project/README.md

 I recommend to use this project in google colab for better performance

 Commands to execute in google colab
-(You would also need a colab rdp to use the gui interface of the web app)
+(You would also need a colab RDP to use the gui interface of the web app)

 RDP in colab:
 ```